ocamllabs/vscode-ocaml-platform/README.md

 - Syntax highlighting for OCaml, ReasonML, dune, merlin, ocamlbuild, ocamllex, opam files.

-- Indentation rules and snippets for OCaml
+- Indentation rules and snippets for OCaml.

 ## Extension Settings

-For now, it's required to either have `ocamllsp` (from ocaml-lsp) in `PATH` or configure it with the `ocaml.lsp.path` variable
+For now, it's required to either have `ocamllsp` (from ocaml-lsp) in `PATH` or configure it with the `ocaml.lsp.path` variable.

 ## Installation